-- 1) Total liabilities exclude capital and reserves as well as remaining liabilities. - 2) January 2004 or first available data point. - 3) Data for the United Kingdom are derived according to ECB definitions on the basis of estimated data provided by the Bank of England.
+- 1) Total liabilities exclude capital and reserves as well as remaining liabilities. - 2) January 2004 or first available data point. - 3) Data for Croatia are not available. - 4) Data for the United Kingdom are derived according to ECB definitions on the basis of estimated data provided by the Bank of England.